Custom font sizes

 **Step 1: Generate your scale in Utopia**

-Visit the Utopia Type Calculatorarrow-up-right and configure:
+Visit the [Utopia Type Calculator](https://utopia.fyi/type/calculator/) and configure:

 1. **Min viewport width:** The smallest screen you're targeting (Primavera uses 320px)